 "Michael Valenti is a very respectful and skilled instructor.
 I felt welcomed and comfortable from the moment I walked in the door.
 The 'progressive self defense' system is the real deal, too.
 This isn't a 1-hour 'kick 'em in the balls' seminar, this is a heavily tested and scrutinized system of fighting, drawing from high level BJJ, Kenpo, and other martial arts."

 The School of Self Defense prides itself on providing the highest quality instruction in a fun and welcoming environment.
 The school was founded by Michael Valenti, a 20 plus year veteran of the martial arts world.

 Looking at the various martial arts schools around the country, Michael saw many teachers who were experts in martial arts for sports and history, but noted that very few martial arts schools focused their curriculum toward real world self defense.
 Instead, these school’s self defense programs where side projects and short term classes that only covered a few of the countless self defense scenarios he felt people should know.
 He founded The School of Self Defense in order to educate the public on all aspects of self defense including stand fighting, ground fighting, situational awareness, conflict de-escalation, and local law.
 This school is perfect for someone who wants to take their self protection seriously, and does not want it to be a side project.

 Want to find out more about our company?
 Read what our customers have to say.

 -Certified Instructor of Jeet Kune Do Concepts

--Certified Instructor of Self Defense Kenpo
+-Certified Associate Professor of Kenpo